MohamedSamy74/infra-repo-iti-final-project/README.md

 -------------
 Remember, to run this pipeline, you will need to configure your GCP personal credentials locally on the Jenkins master machine.
 You can do this by following the GCP documentation on setting up authentication for your environment.

+note: I attached the documentation links that I used in each file.
 # Thank you